Contact (Opera)Stephen Wright

 Italian born conductor, Speranza Scappucci is rapidly making her mark as one of the most versatile and dynamic new conductors on the international scene.

-Recent debuts include La Traviata at the Macerata Opera Festival (July 2014), and a Spanish debut with Rossini´s L´Equicovo Stravagante at the Teatro Arriaga in Bilbao.
-In December 2014, Ms Scappucci returned to the Juilliard School, conducting Il Turco in Italia at the Lincoln Center, New York, a performance met with critical praise, led by the New York Times.
+Other recent debuts include La Traviata at the Macerata Opera Festival (July 2014), and a Spanish debut with Rossini´s L´Equicovo Stravagante at the Teatro Arriaga in Bilbao.
+In December 2014, Scappucci returned to the Juilliard School, conducting Il Turco in Italia at the Lincoln Center, New York, a performance met with critical praise - led by the New York Times.

-Future operatic engagements involve La Cenerentola at the Washington Opera, and Ms Scappucci’s Santa Fe opera debut, with a new production of La Fille Du Regiment.
+Future operatic engagements comprise La Cenerentola at the Washington Opera, and debuts at Santa fe opera (with a new production of La Fille Du Regiment ) and Los Angeles Opera (La Boheme)

 November 2013 saw the release of her first CD Album, Mozart arias with Latvian star soprano Marina Rebeka and the Royal Liverpool Philharmonic Orchestra.
 Released by Warner Classics, the CD was praised as ‘one of the best Mozart albums in recent years’ (Manuel Brug, Tonart Magazine).